-Head and neck cancers are complex disease processes, which affect various structures of the mouth, jaw and throat.
-The delicate nature of these systems and goal of preservation of each is why you or your loved one will need a team of specialists.
-Our care philosophy incorporates this team effort at each phase of your care.
+Head and neck cancers are complex diseases, which affect various structures of the mouth, jaw and throat.
+The delicate nature of these structure and goal of preservation of each is why you or your loved one will needs a team of specialists.
+Our care philosophy incorporates this team approach at each phase of your care.

-Patients are entered into our Patient First Program, which is a personalized team dedicated to coordinating the care of our patients.
-This multidisciplinary team collaborates with you and your referring physician to identify the best approach to care.
-Specialists include head and neck surgeons, microvascular and reconstructive surgeons, oral and maxillofacial surgeons, medical and radiation oncologists, oncology nurse practitioners and nurses, speech and hearing therapists, social workers and nutritionists.
+A coordinator with our Patient First Program works with the multidisciplinary team to coordinate, your care of our and collaborate with you and your referring physician to identify the best approach for your care.
+Team members include head and neck surgeons, microvascular and reconstructive surgeons, oral and maxillofacial surgeons, medical and radiation oncologists, oncology nurse practitioners and nurses, speech and hearing therapists, social workers and nutritionists.

 Innovative Head and Neck Cancer Research

-Mount Sinai offer you and your loved one access to institutional and multi-institutional clinical trials.
-At the Head and Neck Cancer Research Program, our physicians and researchers are studying immunotherapies, the reduction of medical oncology after TORS, the transmission of HPV (human papilloma virus) and its effect on oropharyngeal cancers, the reduction in side effects, the quality of life with TORS versus open surgery and the correlation of environmental toxins and thyroid cancer.
-This distinguished Research Program is also internationally recognized as a leading resource for tumor cell dormancy research.
+Mount Sinai offers you and your loved one access to the latest therapies through clinical trials.
+Physicians and researchers at our Head and Neck Cancer Research Program are studying immunotherapies, the reduction of medical oncology after transoral robotic surgery (TORS), the transmission of human papillomavirus (HPV) and its effect on oropharyngeal cancers, the reduction in side effects, the quality of life with TORS versus open surgery, and the correlation of environmental toxins and thyroid cancer.
+Our distinguished research program is also internationally recognized as a leading resource for tumor cell dormancy research.

-Why Choose Mount Sinai for Head and Neck Oncology Care
+Why Choose Mount Sinai for Head and Neck Cancer Care

-At the Head and Neck Institute, our patients have the following distinct care advantages:
+At Mount Sinai, our patients have the following distinct care advantages:

-- Foremost minimally invasive head and neck surgeons
+- Expert minimally- invasive head and neck surgeons

 - Microvascular, reconstructive and oral and maxillofacial surgeons